Free zones

 What are the DIFC Courts, and why do they matter to a business?

-The DIFC Courts are the DIFC's own independent, English-language courts, run by senior commercial judges from common-law countries — separate from Dubai's Arabic civil-law onshore courts.
+The DIFC's own independent, English-language courts, run by senior commercial judges from common-law countries — separate from Dubai's Arabic civil-law onshore courts.
 They hear civil and commercial disputes in English under common law, and their judgments are enforceable both onshore in the UAE (without re-litigating the case) and across many jurisdictions by treaty and reciprocal arrangement.
-Businesses can even choose the DIFC Courts in their contracts.
+Any two parties can even choose the DIFC Courts in their contracts.
+That legal certainty is a large part of why international financial firms, and the law firms that serve them, base themselves in the DIFC.

 How much does it cost to set up in the DIFC?

 For a non-regulated technology company (proptech, software, data, AI) on a flexi desk, realistically around AED 89,000—97,000 all-in for the first year and AED 65,000—75,000 a year ongoing.
-A regulated financial firm — needing DFSA approval, capital and a Grade A office (from around AED 180,000 a year) — costs far more.
+A regulated financial firm — needing DFSA approval, capital and a Grade A office (from around AED 180,000 a year) — costs far more, driven mostly by the regulatory capital its activity requires.

 How long does it take to set up in the DIFC?